Mazin-Hnewa/CMKD/README.md

 ```
 python train_cmkd_adv.py
 ```
-- The trained network can be tested using valand test sets by changing the name of tested weights file in `test.py` line 109 and running this comment:
+- The trained network can be tested using val and test sets by changing the name of tested weights file in `test.py` line 109 and running this comment:
 ```
 python test.py
 ```